andrewShillito/spring-security-demo/README.md

 - `playwright.application.is-https` - Whether the spring boot app is using https or http.
 The default value is 'false' which means it expects the application urls to use http.
 - `playwright.headless` - Controls if playwright shows the browser as the test suite runs.
 The default value is 'false' which means the browser will show.

+## Dev environment example data

+The default value for property `example-data.enabled` is `true` which enables insertion of example users, accounts, account transactions, cards, contact messages, loans, and notices into the database during application startup *if the database is empty of those items*.
+If you set `example-data.enabled=false` then initial example data will not be inserted into the database.

 ## Regenerating dev environment example data

 Setting property `example-data.regenerate=true` either in properties files or from the command line ie: `-Dexample-data.regenerate=true` causes example data which is seeded into the DB to be regenerated during startup prior to it being populated into the db.
-When regenerated, the data is also written to `.json` files in [./src/main/resources/seed](./src/main/resources/seed) for reference.
-Those files are also used to populate the db during startup when `example-data.regenerate=false`.
+When regenerated, the data is also written to the `.json` files in [./src/main/resources/seed](./src/main/resources/seed) for reference.
+Those files are also used to populate the db during startup when `example-data.enabled=true` and `example-data.regenerate=false`.
 The intelliJ run configuration `SpringSecurityDemoApplication Regenerate Example Data` can be used to startup and regenerate example data.

 Example data generation leverages the DataFaker library.